L

 The East Side Coastal Resiliency (ESCR) project emerged from the U.S Department of Housing and Urban Development (HUD)’s Rebuild by Design competition, which sought to develop innovative design solutions to increase the resiliency of Sandy-impacted communities.

-The 2.5 mile project area is located within the Federal Emergency Management Agency (FEMA) 100-year floodplain and spans from Montgomery Street to East 25th Street.
-The ESCR project is designed to protect and improve the resiliency of the large and diverse residential community of more than 110,000 New Yorkers, including approximately 28,000 NYCHA residents.
-ESCR will also offer protection to critical infrastructure – including a major pump station and an electrical substation that powers much of Lower Manhattan – as well as numerous local schools and libraries.
+The 2.5-mile project area is located within the Federal Emergency Management Agency (FEMA) 100-year floodplain in Manhattan, spanning from Montgomery Street to East 25th Street along the East River.
+ESCR is designed to protect and improve the resiliency of the large and diverse residential community of more than 110,000 New Yorkers, including approximately 28,000 NYCHA residents.
+The project will also offer protection to critical infrastructure – including a major pump station and an electrical substation that powers much of Lower Manhattan – as well as numerous local schools and libraries.

-In order to make the case for the protection of Lower Manhattan, the BIG team undertook extensive quantitative and qualitative analysis – demonstrating impacts by Hurricane Sandy, and outlining future risks to life, property, and economic activity.
+To make the case for protecting Lower Manhattan, the BIG team conducted extensive quantitative and qualitative analyses – highlighting the impacts of Hurricane Sandy and projecting future risks to life, property, and economic activity.

-At Stuyvesant Cove, elevated open spaces will work together with a new ferry landing, cultural facilities, and kayaking amenities to create a vibrant waterfront.
-The use of deployable elements will maintain views and access to the water at critical locations, ensuring continued connections between the neighborhood and its waterfront.
+At Stuyvesant Cove Park, elevated open spaces work together with a new ferry landing and the Solar One Environmental Education Center, also designed by BIG, to create a vibrant waterfront.
+Deployable elements maintain views and access to the water at critical locations, ensuring continued connections between the neighborhood and East River.

 AWARDS